Andrew’s story: Defining my independence

 “At this time, I was still very self-conscious.
 I’d go for a drive but then not want to get out of the car.
 I thought that everyone would see me as a burden or hard work.”

 However, over time, Andrew found that, when he was sad or nervous, people reflected those emotions back at him.
 He decided that confidence was the key.
 The more self-assured he appeared, the more people’s attitudes towards him changed for the better.
 Andrew began to push himself to be more independent by driving to new places and doing food shopping for himself.
-It was due to this growing assuredness that he decided to go on our Back Up to Work course.
+It was due to his growing self-assurance that he decided to go on our Back Up to Work course.

 “I went on the course about five years after sustaining my injury.
 I didn’t know anyone on the course but I pushed myself to do it and really enjoyed it.
 My confidence around returning to work eventually improved.
 I put myself in the deep end and Back Up guided me through it.
 They helped me work on my interview techniques, on my CV, and also showed me how to use public transport to get to the course.
 I felt safe.
 I felt like I had a family behind me.”